braze-inc/braze-docs/_docs/_hidden/private_betas/field_level_encryption.md

 {%raw%}
 ### What happens if I add this email address Liquid `{{${email_address}}}` in Braze?

 Braze will render the plaintext email address when sending the email.
-In previews, we’d display the encrypted version of the email.
+In previews, we’ll display the encrypted version of the email.
 We recommend using the user's external ID if you’re referencing a user in a custom one-click URL.

 `{{${email_address}}}` is not currently supported in the preference center and unsubscribe pages.
 {%endraw%}